-Through the 21st Century Drainage Programme1 (21CDP), the industry is seeking to build on the principles outlined in the Drainage Strategy Framework2 and embed consistency of approach across drainage and wastewater planning throughout England and Wales, whilst drawing upon best practice regardless of geographic boundaries.
-The work of the 21CDP is also expected to be of relevance to other parts of the UK.
+Working with a wide range of partner organisations, the industry has built on the principles outlined in the Drainage Strategy Framework1 to embed consistency of approach across drainage and wastewater planning throughout England and Wales, whilst drawing upon best practice regardless of geographic boundaries.
+This work is also expected to be of relevance to other parts of the UK.
 Tools and approaches have been developed that enable companies to target investments more effectively and provide customers and stakeholders with better information about their drainage and wastewater services.

-Specifically, the following key tools and approaches have been developed by the 21CDP in relation to consistent long-term planning:
+Specifically, the following key tools and approaches have been developed in relation to consistent long-term planning:

-- > Capacity Assessment Framework -

-a standard way to assess how much

-capacity is currently available in the foul

-and combined sewer networks, and

-what might be available in the future.

-The framework could be extended to

-include surface water sewers; an initial

-trial has been commissioned to

-understand the practicalities of this.
+- > Capacity Assessment Framework a standard way to assess how much capacity is currently available in the foul and combined sewer networks, and what might be available in the future.
+The framework could be extended to include surface water sewers; an initial trial has been commissioned to understand the practicalities of this.

 - > Storm Overflow Assessment

 Framework a framework which

 includes valuing the benefits of

 improvements to storm overflows.
 This

 is building on the significant investment

 already from the water industry to

 reduce the impacts of storm overflows

 on the environment and a major

 programme to improve monitoring

 which is due for completion in 2020.

-- > Wastewater resilience metrics a standard basis for assessing the resilience of wastewater services which has been confirmed as a common performance commitment in the 2024 price reviews in England and Wales.
+- > Wastewater resilience metrics a standard basis for assessing the resilience of wastewater services which has been confirmed as a common performance commitment in the 2019 price reviews in England and Wales2.

-Frameworks, tools and documentation from the above projects are available from the Water UK website.
+Frameworks, tools and documentation from the above projects are available from the Water LIK website3.

-The metrics and approaches that have been produced from the 21CDP now need to be assimilated into an overarching methodology.
-Utilisation of a defined standardised approach will, in deriving management plans aligned across all risk management authorities, help to provide greater transparency to customers and other stakeholders who need to engage with the water companies thereby facilitating achievement of individual and common goals and outcomes.
+These metrics and approaches have been assimilated into an overarching methodology - the Drainage and Wastewater Management Plan framework.
+Utilisation of this defined and standardised approach will, in deriving management plans aligned across all risk management authorities, help to provide greater transparency to customers and other stakeholders who need to engage with the water companies thereby facilitating achievement of individual and common goals and outcomes.